Skip to content

 (null)*** 1717051153966272768

-• All dictionary keys are NSString
+• All dictionary keys are NSStrings.

-• All objects are NSString, NSNumber, NSArray, NSDictionary, or NSNull
+• All objects are NSString, NSNumber, NSArray, NSDictionary, or NSNull.

-• NSNumber is not NaN or infinite
+• NSNumber is not NaN or infinite.

 1. Investigate network and load issues with devices uploading data and datakit devices.

-Error Data Loss (Crash Type Data)
+Error Data Loss Crash Type Data

-• Check if Crash collection is enabled
+• Check if the Crash collection feature is enabled.

-• In the Xcode debugging phase
+• Check if in the Xcode debugging stage.

 troubleshooting_debug_executable